ArnabUshna24/CV-optimization/README.md

 </table>

-Over the course of more than 7 years, categorized into 4 phases, I dropped my information on 146 occasions.
+Over more than 7 years across 4 phases, I submitted applications on 146 occasions.
 I further categorized the companies and positions on the basis of relevance and my profile.
 Here is the detailed breakdown: